astronomer/airflow-guides/guides/data-quality.md

 }
 ```

 The corresponding DAG code shows how all checks are run within one task using the `GreatExpectationsOperator`.
 Only the root directory of the data context and the checkpoint name have to be provided.
-It is important to note that to use XComs with the `GreatExpectationsOperator` it is necessary to enable XCOM pickling as described in the more in-depth [GreatExpectations](https://www.astronomer.io/guides/airflow-great-expectations/) guide.
+It is important to note that to use XComs with the `GreatExpectationsOperator` it is necessary to enable XCOM pickling as described in the more in-depth [Great Expectations](https://www.astronomer.io/guides/airflow-great-expectations/) guide.

 ```python
 from airflow import DAG